PrestonhahaYT/PrestonhahaYT/README.md

-- 👋 Hi, I’m @PrestonhahaYT
+- 👋 Hi, I’m Preston
 - 👀 I’m interested in ...
-God, Motorcycles, Game design, and Coding.
+God, Motorcycles, Cars, Game design,YouTube/Twitch, and Coding.
 - 🌱 I’m currently learning ...
-Html and Javascript.
+Html, Javascript, and possibly SQL.
--  I know a little about VB.Net but am not too confident about it.
+-  I know a little about VB.Net but am not too confident in it.

 <!---
 PrestonhahaYT/PrestonhahaYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.